 There are several options for a boat tour of Turtle Island with cave swimming, but I highly recommend booking this Eco-friendly Sea Turtle Spotting Boat Excursion (which also offers hotel pick up).
 Why?

-Nefis Travel partners with Archelon, the Greek organization dedicated to protecting endangered Caretta Caretta.
+Nefis Travel partners with Archelon, the Greek organization dedicated to protecting endangered Loggerhead sea turtles (Caretta caretta).
 Archelon volunteers provide a presentation of their conservation efforts.

 Archelon is one organization I hope to volunteer with soon.
 In fact, it sparked my interest in going to Zakynthos as they have an office on the island.